Fenfluramine: Overdose

 In overdose, fenfluramine can cause serotonin syndrome and rapidly result in death.

 Pharmacology

 Pharmacodynamics

-Fenfluramine acts primarily as a serotonin releasing agent.
+Fenfluramine acts primarily as a serotonin releasing agent (SRA).
 It increases the level of serotonin, a neurotransmitter that regulates mood, appetite and other functions.
 Fenfluramine causes the release of serotonin by disrupting vesicular storage of the neurotransmitter, and reversing serotonin transporter function.
-The drug also acts as a norepinephrine releasing agent to a lesser extent, particularly via its active metabolite norfenfluramine.
-At high concentrations, norfenfluramine, though not fenfluramine, also acts as a dopamine releasing agent, and so fenfluramine may do this at very high doses as well.
+The drug also acts as a norepinephrine releasing agent (NRA) to a lesser extent, particularly via its active metabolite norfenfluramine.
+At high concentrations, norfenfluramine, though not fenfluramine, also acts as a dopamine releasing agent (DRA), and so fenfluramine may do this at very high doses as well.
 In addition to monoamine release, while fenfluramine binds only very weakly to the serotonin 5-HT2 receptors, norfenfluramine binds to and activates the serotonin 5-HT2B and 5-HT2C receptors with high affinity and the serotonin 5-HT2A receptor with moderate affinity.
 The result of the increased serotonergic and noradrenergic neurotransmission is a feeling of fullness and reduced appetite.